EVERYDAY LIFE - THE ONE HABIT THAT CHANGES EVERYTHING. FOR GOOD!

 God can’t just give us character.
 Character is built over time.

 “Sow a thought, and you reap an act; Sow an act, and you reap a habit; Sow a habit, and you reap a character; Sow a character, and you reap a destiny.”
 (Samuel Smiles)

 The definition of habit is an acquired pattern that has become almost involuntary.
 Habit is how you achieve things in life.
 Character is only built by repeating the same things.
 Character is built into your life.

 The best way to break a habit is to start another one in the same area of your life.

 Character doesn’t come from experiences.
 Inspiration needs to morph into habit.
 What we give ourselves to are our priorities, which then develop habits which become the making or unmaking of our lives.

-Jesus was a man of habit.
+Jesus was a man of habit, prayer habit.
 Luke 4:16 (NKJV) describes that it was “His custom” to go into the synagogue on the Sabbath day to read.
 He did it habitually.
 Jesus had predictable patterns to His life.
 He rose early to commune with the Father in prayer.